WevenWang/task-manager-frontend/README.md

     npm install
     ```

-2. Create a `.env.local` file in the root of the project and add the following environment variables:
+2. The `.env.local` file has been checked in for easy setup.
+Normally, it would exist in a .env.xxx or on the server.
+It contains the following environment variables:

     ```bash
     NEXT_PUBLIC_BACKEND_SERVICE_BASE_URI=http://localhost:5001/api